-The purpose of this manual is to define criteria and guidelines for using the O&MSRS with students identified as blind or visually impaired.
-It is intended to assist the Individualized Education Program (IEP) team in the selection of an appropriate program of Orientation and Mobility training for students who are blind or visually impaired.
+The purpose of this manual is to define criteria and guidelines for using the O&MSRS+ with students identified as blind or visually impaired and for whom the O&MSRS categories do not adequately apply.
+It is intended to assist the Individualized Education Program (IEP) team in the selection of an appropriate program of O&M training for students who are blind or visually impaired.
 The Scale may assist in supporting a change from one service delivery model to another.